Locations:

 Aside from promoting a hair growth spurt, rosemary oil has been linked to hair benefits such as:

 • Dandruff control.
-Rosemary oil’s ability to limit skin inflammation and irritation also helps reduce dandruff (seborrheic dermatitis).
-“It helps calm things down on your scalp, which certainly assists with dandruff,” says Dr. Khetarpal.
+Rosemary oil’s ability to limit skin inflammation also may work to reduce dandruff (seborrheic dermatitis) in some cases.
+“It helps calm things down on your scalp, which certainly can assist with dandruff,” says Dr. Khetarpal.

 • Limiting premature graying.
 There’s some evidence that rosemary can help reduce stress, which has been shown to turn hair gray.
 “It’s a potential benefit, but more studies need to be done to determine its effect,” she adds.